Become A Sponsor

 Open Hearts Foundation: Jane Seymour, co-founder of the Open Hearts Foundation has always been inspired by her mother’s advice – that love has no boundaries and flows unconditionally.
 That advice stemmed from Jane’s mother’s experience as a survivor of a Japanese concentration camp in World War II.
 She survived three and a half horrific years by caring for fellow prisoners who were far worse off than she was.
 Focusing her energy on serving others under the most difficult circumstances was the only way she survived.
 Jane was greatly impacted by her mother’s story.
 When confronted with her own personal challenges – divorce, single motherhood, the threat of losing her home, and being near broke – Jane spent some of the last money she had on a charity auction for an artist to draw her children.
 At her home, the artist saw some of Jane’s paintings, and offered her free art lessons.
 It was then that she discovered her love and unique talent for art, which led to a series of positive influences in her life, including a new career, new passions, and the inspiration for the Open Hearts Foundation.

-*This list includes a sample of our many investors and supporters.
+*This list includes a sample of our many sponsors and supporters.